 In temperate climates, trees top out at around 12 to 25 feet (3 to 8 meters), whereas in their native environment, they tower to nearly 100 feet/ 30 meters.

 - Others have a creeping habit that makes them ideal to cover a mound: A. baileyana ‘Prostrate’, declinata or dealbata ‘Pendula’, great cover.

 - A. dealbata ‘Pendula’ has a weeping habit and stays contained in a 6-8 foot radius (2.5m) which makes it suitable for small gardens.

 - For growing mimosa in pots, the best species are compact and dwarf species, like A. retinodes ‘Palme d’Or’, A. dealbata ‘Golden Dream’ with blueish leaves, A. covenyi…

 A fast-spreading tree

 Mimosa trees often experience fast growth.
 Acacia dealbata grows nearly 3 feet / 1 meter a year for the first 5 years!
-However, its lifespan never exceeds 10 to 15 years.
+However, its lifespan rarely exceeds 15 to 20 years.
 Others can last centuries, like A. melanoxylon.

 Their rhizome-like root system is great to retain soil on slopes, but it tends to send offshoots out at a high rate.
 That’s why most similar species are often grafted onto 4-seasons mimosa rootstock, which has the added advantage of tolerating clay and limestone soil.
 This also triggers earlier blooming, too.